Treatment of Multiple Sclerosis with Medical Marijuana (7 great effects of CBD use)

 Medical marijuana can help multiple sclerosis patients manage the symptoms associated with their disease.
 Multiple sclerosis patients themselves responded in various questionnaires that medical marijuana was effective in improving: spasticity, chronic pain of extremities, tremors, emotional dysfunctions, fatigue, double vision, bowel and bladder dysfunctions, dysfunctions of walking and balance, and memory loss.

-At Advanced Pain Medical Center, Dr. Stewart, a doctor specialized in treatment with medical marijuana in Gainesville, believes that all viable treatment avenues should be explored.
+At Advanced Pain Medical Center, Dr. Stewart, a doctor specialized in treatment with medical marijuana, believes that all viable treatment avenues should be explored.
 This includes considering the use of medical marijuana (medical cannabis) in certain treatment scenarios, including MS.

 Dr. Stewart is approved by the State of Florida to recommend medical marijuana in Gainesville and other locations.